-The nCipher enabled application must perform the following services, for more information refer to the nCipher Security Officer's Guide and Technical Reference Manual.
+The nShield enabled application must perform the following services, for more information refer to the nShield User Guide.

-1 Put the mode switch into the initialisation position and restart the module

-- 2 Use either the graphical user interface KeySafe or the command line tool new-world.
+- 1 Put the mode switch into the initialisation position and restart the module - Use either the graphical user interface KeySafe or the command line tool new-world.
 Using either tool you must specify the number of cards in the Administrator Card Set and the encryption algorithm to use, Triple-DES or AES.
 To ensure that the module is in Level 3 mode you must - Using Keysafe select the option "Strict FIPS 140 Mode" = Yes. - Using new-world specify the -F flag in the command line - 3 The tool prompts you to insert cards and to enter a pass phrase for each card. - 4 When you have created all the cards, reset the mode switch into the operational position and restart the module.

-If a module is initialised in level 3 mode
+Verifying the module is in level 3 mode